Global Schr\"odinger map flows to K\"ahler manifolds with small data in critical Sobolev spaces: Energy critical case: Appendix B. Proof of Remained Claims

 \section{Appendix B. Proof of Remained Claims}

-It seems that the following blow-up criterion was not explicitly written down in literature of SL.
+It seems that the following blow-up criterion was not explicitly written down in literature of SMF.
 This result is well-known in energy critical heat flows.
-For completeness, we give a proof. \begin{Proposition} Suppose that $u_0\in H^{L}_Q$ with $L\ge 4$ is the initial data to SL.
-If in the time interval $[-T,T]$, the SL solution $u$ satisfies
+For completeness, we give a proof. \begin{Proposition} Suppose that $u_0\in H^{L}_Q$ with $L\ge 4$ is the initial data to SMF.
+If in the time interval $[-T,T]$, the SMF solution $u$ satisfies

 then $u$ has the bound